|STRIPPING THE GURUS||

 Twitchell passed away of a heart attack in 1971, “only months after predicting that he would live at least another five years.”

-Premananda’s name and image have since been excised from SRF materials, including the Autobiography, apparently at Yogananda’s behest, following disloyal actions on the part of the former.
+Premananda’s name and image have since been excised from SRF materials, including the Autobiography of a Yogi, apparently at Yogananda’s behest, following disloyal actions on the part of the former.

 Of course, not every aspect of Babaji’s kriya yoga mission is executed through SRF.
 There are, indeed, numerous independent groups tracing their lineage to the same great guru.